lcapo/developer-documentation-hotel/hotel/StaticConfiguration.rst

 *  <InformBindingPriceValuation>false</InformBindingPriceValuation>:

--Uses binding prices but doesn't inform it in the policies.
+-informa si el precio de la opcion en la respuesta de valoracion es vinculante o no .

 |

 *  <InformBindingPrice>false</InformBindingPrice>:

--Provider returns binding PVPs.
+-Provider returns binding PVPs in availability.

 |

 *  <InformNRFValuation>true</InformNRFValuation>:

--The provider has destination where it informs the non-refundable policies.
+-The provider can inform in valuation if the rate is non-refundable.

 |

 *  <InformNRFRate>true</InformNRFRate>:

--The provider informs of the non-refundable rates in availability.
+-The provider can inform in availability if the rate is non-refundable.

 |

 *  <Inform55Rate>false</Inform55Rate>:

--The provider informs of the 55 or over rates in availability.
+-The provider informs the options with rates of pax of 55 years old or over in availability.

 |

 *  <InformPackageRate>false</InformPackageRate>:

--The provider informs of the package rates in availability.
+-The provider informs the options with package rates in availability.
+These options cant be sold by seperate, need to add a service (like a plane ticket)

 |

 *  <InformExtraActivity>false</InformExtraActivity>:

--The provider informs of the option type Hotel+entrance.
+-The provider informs of the possible option type Hotel+entrance.

 |

 *  <InformForfait>false</InformForfait>:

--The provider informs of the option type Hotel+Forfait.
+-The provider informs of the possible option type Hotel+Forfait.

 |